-Cash from operating activities is the aggregate amount of cash flow reported in the operating activities section of the statement of cash flows of a business (which is part of its financial statements).
-Operating activities refer to the primary revenue-generating activities of a business, such as cash received from the sale of goods or services, royalties on the use of company-owned intellectual property, commissions for sales on behalf of other entities, and cash paid to suppliers.
+Cash from operating activities is the aggregate amount of cash flow reported in the operating activities section of the statement of cash flows of a business.
+This statement is part of the organization’s financial statements.
+Operating activities refer to the primary revenue-generating activities of an entity, such as cash received from the sale of goods or services, royalties on the use of company-owned intellectual property, commissions for sales on behalf of other entities, and cash paid to suppliers.
 The amount of cash flows from operating activities can be approximately derived with the following formula:

 Note: EBIT = Earnings before interest and taxes